Looking for things to do in Indianapolis? Check our list of October festivals

 Watch for an upcoming blog that details fun Indianapolis Halloween events and activities for the young and old!

 Picture it—more than 250 costumed characters, jousting knights, juggling, acrobats, swordplay and period music.
 (Sounds a little like “Game of Thrones.”
 But sorry, no dragons.)
-The 9th annual Fishers Renaissance Faire also features merchants, food vendors, and free kids’ games, as well as a sing-along at the end of the day.
+The 15th annual Indiana Renaissance Faire also features merchants, food vendors, and free kids’ games, as well as a sing-along at the end of the day.
 Those 21 and over are welcome to enjoy beer and mead at the fair’s tavern.

 With one of the largest annual festivals in the state of Indiana, the proud residents of Greenfield celebrate the birth of their favorite son, Hoosier poet James Whitcomb Riley.
-Riley’s poem “Indiana” provides the theme for this year’s festivities.
+Riley’s poem “The Ole Swimmin' Hole” provides the theme for this year’s festivities, now in their 50th year.
 In addition to the Parade of Flowers, in which school children march through downtown Greenfield to place bouquets of flowers around Riley’s statue, enjoy entertainment, crafts, food, flea market booths and much more!

 More info: rileyfestival.com